Master of Athletic Training

 Master of Athletic Training learning outcomes

-- Demonstrate technical proficiency in the field of athletic training as outlined in the Athletic Training Educational Competencies and Proficiencies of the National Athletic Trainers Association (NATA).
+- Demonstrate technical proficiency in the field of athletic training as outlined in the Athletic Training Educational Standards of the Commission on Accreditation of Athletic Training Education (CAATE).

 If you need further information on the Master of Athletic Training program at Marquette, please contact the Program Director, Chris Geiser.